osmandapp/web/main/docs/user/plugins/osm-editing.md

 ## OSM Notes

-### Display OSM Notes

 The OSM Notes feature allows you to add notes to the map, in which you can describe mistakes or write about missing information in the OpenStreetMap data.
 You and other users can leave comments on your notes.
+You can help other users by checking their questions or issues, giving comments and then closing the resolved notes.
+Read more about the OpenStreetMap Notes [here](https://wiki.openstreetmap.org/wiki/Notes).

+### Display OSM Notes

+To be able to edit OSM notes, enable their display on the map in the [Configure map menu](../map/configure-map-menu.md)

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-To be able to edit OSM notes, enable their display on the map in the [Configure map menu](../map/configure-map-menu.md):
 *<Translate android="true" ids="shared_string_menu,configure_map,layer_osm_bugs"/>*

 ![Open OSM Note Android](@site/static/img/plugins/osm-editing/osm_notes_online_android.png)